-- If received by a resident who holds at least 10% of the equity shares in the foreign company; - The shareholder is a company which is in the same country as the foreign company paying the dividend; - If declared by a company listed on the SA stock exchange and does not consist of a distribution of an asset in specie; - If paid out of the profits of a foreign company if the profits of the foreign company have been included in the South African shareholders income in terms of the CFC provisions.
+- If received by a resident who holds at least 10% of the equity shares in the foreign company; - The shareholder is a company which is in the same country as the foreign company paying the dividend; - 3.
+If declared by a company listed on the SA stock exchange; - If paid out of the profits of a foreign company if the profits of the foreign company have been included in the South African shareholders income in terms of the CFC provisions.

-Where a foreign dividend is not exempted in terms of the provisions above the following part of a foreign dividend will be exempted from tax:
+Where a foreign dividend is not exempt in terms of the provisions above the following part of a foreign dividend will be exempt from tax: